hsufrancy/uchicagompcs-course-recommender/README.md

-# 📚 UChicago CS Department Course Recommender
+# 📚 UChicago CS Department Course recommendation system

 This is a content-based NLP recommendation system for graduate-level courses in the [University of Chicago MPCS Program](https://mpcs-courses.cs.uchicago.edu/).
 The goal is to help students discover relevant courses based on course descriptions using deep learning and NLP techniques.